-We didn't think things could get much better than 2017's Horizon Zero Dawn, Call of Duty: WW2, The Last Guardian and Assassin's Creed: Origins, but that was just the start.
-2018 promises even more - check out our most anticipated games to find out what's on the way this year.
+We didn't think things could get much better than 2018's God of War, Red Dead Redemption 2 and Call of Duty: Black Ops 4, but that was just the start.
+There are some amazing games due out on PS4 this year, including Anthem and Days Gone - check out our most anticipated games to find out what's on the way soon - but what about amazing PS4 games for you to play right now?

 God of War